skuid/skuid-labs/experiments/pages/lightningScreenFlowInSkuid/README.md

 # Integrate Lightning Screen Flows with Skuid

 ## Description
-This walkthrough explains how to launch a Lightning Screen Flow from a Skuid page as well as pass parameters into the Screen Flow if necessary.
-This allows Skuid builders to utilize already-built Lightning Screen Flows from their Skuid pages wihtout needing to rebuild existing functionality.
+This walkthrough explains how to launch a Lightning screen flow from a Skuid page, as well as how to pass parameters into the screen flow if necessary.
+This allows Skuid builders to utilize already-built Lightning screen flows from their Skuid pages without needing to rebuild existing functionality.